fotor-2025042422352

 "And now in Brazil I have to win and hope that Hamilton finishes third".

-In reality the Spaniard is confident:
+In fact, the Spaniard is confident:

 "I'm sure the team will do it.
 One thing is what they feel towards me, what they say about me.
 Another is the track, where normally there are two identical cars, both capable of fighting for the victory".

-The head is already in South America:
+The mind is already in South America:

 "The secret will be pole position.
 Qualifying will be decisive.
 If you don't start first, or are on the front row, it's practically over".

 "It was a complicated situation.
 I was much faster than him, in a few laps I managed to catch him, but there were yellow flags on the track, it wasn't clear where I could overtake him.
-Finally on lap twenty-ninth he made a mistake, at turn nine, and I was able to take the lead.
-From that moment on I have had no more problems".
+Finally on lap 29 he made a mistake, at turn nine, and I was able to take the lead.
+From that moment on I had no more problems".

 However, in this climate it is difficult to define his triumph as a walk in the park.

 "It wasn't like that at all.
 The track conditions were very treacherous, plus at the beginning I suffered from a lot of understeer.
-Even when I overtook Hamilton, my rear tires were in bad shape".
+Even when I overtook Hamilton, my rear tyres were in bad shape".

 "Everyone has the right to have their own opinion.
 I don't care what other people think of me, I don't care".